 Students develop their understanding of atomic theory to understand relationships within the periodic table.
 They understand that motion and forces are related by applying physical laws.
 They learn about the relationships between aspects of the living, physical and chemical world that are applied to systems on a local and global scale and this enables them to predict how changes will affect equilibrium within these systems.

-At Burpengary State Secondary College, we have divided year 10 science into two different courses of study: General and Applied.
-Students will need to pick one or the other when making their subject selections for year 10.
+At Burpengary State Secondary College, we have divided Year 10 science into two different courses of study: Year 10 Science and Year 10 Extension Science.
+Students will need to pick one or the other when making their subject selections for Year 10.

 Information retrieval from listening, observing and research.
 Scientific reading and writing.
 Data representation and analysis.

 It is expected that students will need to complete approximately 2 hours of homework/study each week.

 Students will examine energy transfers and transformations and how the motion of objects can be described and predicted using the laws of physics.

 Students will study evolution and how heritable characteristics involve DNA and genes.

 Term 3 Chemical science|

 Students will examine the science of molecular structure which aids in the understanding of chemical reactions.